prestongarno/trywithres-compat/README.md

 ## How to use with gradle:\
 trywithresources-compat will only work with source version 1.8.
 This is also a *compileOnly dependency.
-In your module build.gradle file add this to your dependencies closure:\*
+In your module build.gradle file add this to your module build.gradle:\*

     repositories {
       mavenCentral()